wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/install.md

 To set up the project, you can do it from scratch, copy the example projects, or run the Maven Archetype.

+TODO: precursor steps, including where to generate project

 Recommended way is to use the Archetype:

  ```